 Security doesn’t just mean building things right- it means updating EVERY time.

-The world of wordpress moves fast.
-Between December 2018 and January 2019 there were 3 releases of wordpress and php 7.0.1 was released.
+And the world of wordpress moves fast, between December 2018 and January 2019 there were 3 releases of wordpress and php 7.0.1 was released.

 Our hosting clients get monthly reports detailing the activity of users on their site.
 One site showed a lot of hits from Russia and referrals from weird urls like “bestsox.com”.